Job application screening automation

 Specific sensitive personal information we process and why we are allowed to do this:

 We may use information about an individual’s ethnic origin, religious beliefs, health information, trade union membership or sexual orientation solely to the extent such information is provided by our clients as part of a job application made in response to a vacancy advertised by our client.
-We do not use such information as part of the analysis we undertake on applications and if such information is provided by our client any processing will be limited to transfers and storage.
+We do not use such information as part of the analysis we undertake on applications and if such information is provided by our client any processing will be limited to transfers.

 10. AUTOMATED DECISION-MAKING